InflamedBanana/FileChecker/README.md

 A simple file checking console application.
 It looks in the settings arborescence for non-matching files and logs them out ( Previously corrected them but it turned out to be a bad idea ).
-Settings are set via a json file created at first launch.
+Settings are set via a json ( rapidjson required to build ) file created at first launch.

 ### Includes :